copulopu/chapter4szn2/README.md

 Hello, Welcome to Helix's FN Builds Archive!
-(Fork of Llamaqwerty's Archive) If you have any problems make an issue and i'll try my best to help you. (if you can't download builds from here https://builds.rebootfn.org its not you its the link i think, but on order for to download builds with that link you just need to use this https://one.one.one.one/ to download it )
+(Fork of Llamaqwerty's Archive) If you have any problems make an issue and i'll try my best to help you. (if you can't download builds from here https://builds.rebootfn.org its not you its the link i think, but on order for to download builds with that link you just need to use this https://one.one.one.one/ to download it) Here's my websites https://builds.fnbuilds.site/ https://fn-archive.vercel.app/

 ## Credits: (dm me on discord:helix.67 if your download link is here but you don't have credits)
 - Credits go Ka Pum on discord for providing me some lost/unavailable builds